 There is a special provision under the Tier 2 General category for applicants who are currently here on a Tier 4 visa and who meet the requirements of this category.
 This will require applicants to meet the normal criteria for Tier 2 (especially salary requriement, as stated above) but there will be no need for employers to apply the RLMT (Resident Labour Market Test).
 There will be no limit to the number of students who can apply for Tier 2 (General) under this special provision.
 In order to do so you must apply for your Tier 2 visa in the UK on or before the expiry date of your Tier 4 visa.

-If you have made your Tier 2 application having completed your course, however still awaiting results that will confirm that you have been passed, you will not be able to start your Tier 2 job until the Home Office grants your Tier 2 immigration permission.
-As long as you apply before your previous leave expires, you remain subject to the conditions of your previous leave while you wait for a decision.
-Please check our working during and after studies page.
+If you have made your Tier 2 application having completed your course, however still awaiting results that will confirm that you have passed (using a 'course completion letter' as requested by your academic department), you will not be able to start your full-time Tier 2 job until 1) the Home Office grants your Tier 2 visa; 2) you have brought your new Tier 2 visa to our Reception to update your immigration records at the University and discharge you from the work permission attached to a Tier 4 visa (this is because as long as you apply before your previous leave expires, you remain subject to the conditions of your previous leave while you wait for a decision.
+Please check our working during and after studies page).

 What if my Tier 4 visa expires before I receive the Tier 2 visa?